kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

+This work is licensed under CC BY 4.0 and is free to use in academic, educational, and commercial contexts with attribution.

 A TWO-LAYER WORLD FOR MODERN C++
-A STORY ABOUT VALUES, OBJECTS, REFERENCES, POINTERS, AND LIFETIMES (C++17 and later)
+A MODEL DESCRIBING VALUES, OBJECTS, REFERENCES, POINTERS, AND LIFETIMES (C++17 and later)

 This text describes a mental model for modern C++.